 So what about our pets?
 Do we understand the serious health risks obesity poses for them?
 And even if we understand, can we do for our beloved animals what we so often are unable to do for ourselves?

-Sadly, the answer to this is largely “no.” Here are some statistics to help you get educated about the risks of pet obesity, tips on how to tell if your pet is heavier than they should be, and resources to help your pup go from flab to fit.
+Sadly, the answer to this is a large “no.” Here are some statistics to help you get educated about the risks of pet obesity, tips on how to tell if your pet is heavier than they should be, and resources to help your pup go from flab to fit.

 Pet obesity affects more than half of all dogs in the U.S.

 According to the Association for Pet Obesity Prevention (APOP), 54% of U.S. dogs are overweight.
 Founded in 2005 by Dr. Ernie Ward, a leader and visionary in the area of pet nutrition and weight loss, APOP is the most trusted resource for pet obesity information.
 APOP’s latest info tells us that an astounding 35 million of these dogs are considered overweight and 6.7 million are considered clinically obese.